Atatürk Museum (Adana)

-Atatürk Museum exhibits history relevant to the Ottoman conquest of Adana which has been called the War of Independence after the Adana massacres.
-Atatürk stayed at this mansion during his trips to Adana.
-Overlooking the Seyhan River, the museum is located on Seyhan Street.
-Atatürk's visit to Adana is officially celebrated in this building every year on March 15th.
+Atatürk Museum exhibits War of Independence and the first years of Republic at the mansion, Atatürk stayed during his trips to Adana.
+Overlooking to the Seyhan River, the museum is located on Seyhan Street and it is open to public every day except Mondays.
+Atatürk's visit to Adana is officially celebrated in this building every year on 15 March.

 History

 The museum building was built in the 19th century as a mansion by Subhi Pasha (Ramazanoğlu).
 Atatürk and his wife stayed in this mansion during their visit to Adana on March 15, 1923.
 The building was expropriated and restored by the "Atatürk Scientific and Cultural Conservation and Revival Society", under the guidance of Army Corps commander Bedrettin Demirel via donations.
 It was opened to public as a museum in 1981, administered by the Directorate of Museums.

 Architecture

 The museum building is one of the traditional row houses of Tepebağ.
 A two-story structure is built of brick and stone with bay windows and pitch roof.
 Because of its peculiar characteristics, it is classified as "Cultural Real Estate under Conservation" by the Ministry and preserved in its original state.